Transforming the Detection of Intimate Partner Violence

 We are creating new tools to empower clinicians to identify patients who are experiencing IPV.
 Our goal is to develop an integrated system that uses patterns derived from expert analysis of historical imaging and clinical data, detects and classifies injuries for their likelihood of being as a result of IPV, and automatically alerts clinicians if a patient’s injuries have low or high-risk probability for IPV.

 To do so, we plan to use machine learning – that is, teach a computer program to recognize signs of IPV based on radiological and clinical findings from known IPV cases.
 This will give us a comprehensive picture and help generate a checklist to identify those most at risk.
 In addition, our multidisciplinary team will design conversational guides and training for social workers and clinicians to approach the patients who are identified as being at high risk for IPV but are not forthcoming.

 Intervening early means preventing adverse physical and mental consequences that result from IPV.
-With funding from the BRIght Futures Prize, we will be able to take the next step toward identifying radiological findings and clinical risk factors in patients with documented IPV.
+With funding and support, we will be able to take the next step toward identifying radiological findings and clinical risk factors in patients with documented IPV.